TheGuyWhoIsIdiot/meditation-s-Patching-guides/android patch.md

-# Funni patching shit for android
+# Funni patching guid for android
 # ANDROID PATCHING GUIDE MADE BY MEDITECKTS!!
 what you need:
 - OpenSSL
 - Block games android (can work in 2014-2019, since i got 2014 semi functional too.)
 - Brain 🧠 <---
-- Some editor or fucking shit.
+- Some editor.

 Alr how to patch

 Use your apk editor (that atleast supports unpacking classes.dex files known as smali.)
 Alr go to res > raw > roblox_settings and change base url to yours.
-Do same shit for res > strings, because it will not work propely and trust check will happen.
+Do same thing for res > strings, because it will not work propely and trust check will happen.

-after that use notepad + or some other shit (if r'u using android, you can use apk editor to replace the strings in the smali folder) go to com > roblox > client and select all and replace the roblox.com to your domain.
+after that use notepad + or some other editor liek visual editor (if r'u using android, you can use apk editor to replace the strings in the smali folder) go to com > roblox > client and select all and replace the roblox.com to your domain.

 # now for the part of libroblox.so.